-Legal Counsel - The Trust incurred approximately \$1.3 million in legal fees during the fiscal year ended September 30, 2018.
+Legal Counsel - The Trust incurred approximately \$1.2 million in legal fees during the fiscal year ended September 30, 2020.
 Legal counsel was provided by firms that may also provide services to the major railroads and railway labor unions whose representatives are members of the Board of Trustees.

-Custodian - The Trust's custodian may also be engaged to provide investment management services for a portion of Trust assets, however no such services were provided by the custodian during the fiscal year ended September 30, 2018.
+Custodian - The Trust's custodian was also engaged to provide investment management transition services for a portion of Trust assets during the fiscal year ended September 30, 2020.
+The custodian credited \$46 thousand of commission charges related to these services.
+This amount is deducted from custodial fees in the Statement of Operations.